-CapturePoint Solutions, LLC plans to drill an in-zone monitoring well equipped with bottom hole and surface gauges and sensors designed to simultaneously monitor pressure and temperature in the injection zone.
+CapturePoint Solutions, LLC plans to drill an in-zone monitoring well fitted with a casing conveyed DTS/DAS fiber-optic pressure and temperature sensor array capable of and designed to simultaneously monitor pressure and temperature in all three injection zones.
 This well will also be used to measure and verify the site characterization properties for the Confining and Injection Zones.